MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/configuration-options-for-the-office-2016-deployment-tool.md

 If the subscription versions of the Project and Visio desktop apps are installed along with Microsoft 365 Apps for enterprise, the default setting is **Broad**.
 If the subscription versions of the Project and Visio desktop apps are deployed without Microsoft 365 Apps, the default setting is **Monthly**.

-For more information about update channels, see  [Overview of update channels for Office 365 ProPlus](overview-of-update-channels-for-office-365-proplus.md).
+For more information about update channels, see  [Overview of update channels for Microsoft 365 Apps](overview-of-update-channels-for-office-365-proplus.md).

 Allowed values: